Skip to content

 In Tennessee, only certain classes of people may obtain an OP.
 They are:

-If the OP is granted, you should expect the following:
+If an OP is granted against you, you should expect the following:

-Restrictions on contact: You will be prohibited from contacting the petitioner in any way, directly or indirectly.
-This includes all methods of contact, including text message and social media.
-Indirect contact such as sending a message through a third party is also prohibited.
+• Restrictions on contact – You will be prohibited from contacting the petitioner in any way, directly or indirectly.
+This includes all methods of communication, including text messages and social media.
+Indirect contact, such as sending a message through a third party, is also prohibited.

-An OP has serious consequences, but a good order of protection lawyer will increase your chances of defeating the petition against you.
+An OP has serious consequences, but a skilled Nashville order of protection lawyer can help you challenge the petition and protect your rights.

 Violation of an Order of Protection is a Crime